quiltdata/benchling-packager/Install.md

 NOTE: You do NOT need to explicitly add the app to your tenant, since it was already created there.

+#### 3.3 Add App to the Organization

+Admins can add apps in the organization page in the “APPS” tab:

+1. Profile -> Tenant Admin Console -> Organizations
+2. Select the organization you want to add the app to
+3. Click “Apps” tab
+4. Type the name of your app in "Search for an app"
+5. Click “Add App”
+6. Select the app you want to add

 ### 4. Create CloudFormation stack

 1. Download CloudFormation template [here](benchling_packager.yaml)